madhums/madhums.github.io/about.md

 - I brainstorm ideas with product owners, come up with _user stories_
 - I initially _sketch_ the ideas on a _whiteboard_ to come up with the _user flows_ and think it out loud.
 At this phase I prefer to include the _team_ that is involved as it brings _alignment_.
 This is also the stage where I sometimes use parts of [google design sprint](http://designsprintkit.withgoogle.com).
 - Design using _SketchApp_ (if needed)
-- Code it!
+- _Code_ it!

-I use [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) to implement the solutions.
+I use JavaScript and [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
 For web, I use React and for mobile, React Native.
-And for the rest of web and mobile frontend, I use the react ecosystem.
 For backend, I use Node.js and MongoDB.

 I not only use OSS to build solutions, but also contribute back.
-Checkout my github to see OSS contributions.
+Checkout my github to see my contributions.

 If what I do intrigues you weather it's a completely new idea or an already existing application, drop me a line and I shall get back to you!